 Operating Activities.
-Net cash provided by operating activities for the years ended December 31, 2016, 2015 and 2014 was \$218.3 million, \$173.9 million and \$167.0 million, respectively.
-Cash provided by operations in 2016, 2015 and 2014 resulted from our net income plus non-cash charges for provision for bad debts, depreciation and amortization, timing of income tax and employee related payments and student deposits and changes in other working capital.
+Net cash provided by operating activities for the years ended December 31, 2017, 2016 and 2015 was \$304.9 million, \$237.8 million and \$185.1 million, respectively.
+Cash provided by operations in 2017, 2016 and 2015 resulted from our increased net income plus non-cash charges for provision for bad debts, depreciation and amortization, timing of income tax and employee related payments and student deposits and changes in other working capital.

 Investing Activities.
-Net cash used in investing activities was \$216.0 million, \$200.9 million, and \$161.0 million for the years ended December 31, 2016, 2015, and 2014, respectively.
+Net cash used in investing activities was \$152.1 million, \$216.0 million, and \$200.9 million for the years ended December 31, 2017, 2016, and 2015, respectively.
 Our cash used in investing activities is primarily related to the purchase of short-term investments and capital expenditures, partially offset by proceeds from the sale or maturity of short-term investments.
-Proceeds from investment, net of purchases of short-term investments, was \$20.8 million, \$17.4 million, and \$7.6 million during the vears ended December 31, 2016, 2015 and 2014, respectively.
-Capital expenditures were \$178.3 million, \$204.7 million and \$168.7 million for the years ended December 31, 2016, 2015, and 2014, respectively.
+Purchases of short-term investments, net of proceeds of these investments, was \$28.8 million for the year ended December 31, 2017.
+Proceeds from investment, net of purchases of short-term investments, was \$20.8 million and \$17.4 million during the years ended December 31, 2016 and 2015, respectively.
+Capital expenditures were \$113.6 million, \$178.3 million and \$204.7 million for the years ended December 31, 2017, 2016, and 2015, respectively.
+In 2017, capital expenditures primarily consisted of the construction of an additional dormitory, other ground campus building projects and land acquisitions adjacent to our campus to support our growing traditional student enrollment, as well as purchases of computer equipment, other internal use software projects and furniture and equipment to support our increasing employee headcount.
+Included in off-site development for 2017 is \$10.4 million we spent to finish the off-site student services center and parking garage that is in close proximity to our ground traditional campus.
+Employees that worked in two leased office buildings in the Phoenix area were relocated to this new building by the end of 2016.
 In 2016, capital expenditures primarily consisted of ground campus building projects that started in late 2015 such as three more apartment style residence halls, a 170,000 square foot classroom building for our College of Science, Engineering and Technology, a student service center, and a fourth parking structure, as well as land purchases adjacent to or near our Phoenix campus, and purchases of computer equipment, other internal use software projects and furniture and equipment to support our increasing employee headcount.
 Included in off-site development during 2016 is \$60.7 million primarily related to an off-site student services center and parking garage that is in close proximity to our ground traditional campus.
-Employees that worked in two leased office buildings in the Phoenix area were relocated to this new building by the end of 2016.
 In 2015, in order to accommodate the continued growth of our traditional ground population, we completed four additional dormitories, a classroom building for our College of Science, Engineering and Technology, and a third parking structure prior to the 2015/2016 school year and started construction on all the construction projects completed in 2016, as well as land purchases adjacent to or near our Phoenix campus, and purchases of computer equipment, other internal use software projects and furniture and equipment to support our increasing employee headcount.
 Included in off-site development during 2015 is \$10.0 million we spent to revitalize what was formerly known as the Maryvale Golf Course under a partnership agreement with the City of Phoenix.
 The golf course is now known as Grand Canyon University Championship golf course.
 Also, in late 2015, we commenced construction on the off-site office building and parking garage that is in close proximity to our ground traditional campus.
-In 2014, capital expenditures primarily consisted of ground campus building projects such as the construction of an additional classroom building and parking garage, additional residence halls that accommodate another 1,600 students and land purchases adjacent to our Phoenix campus to support our growing traditional student enrollment as well as purchases of computer equipment, other internal use software projects and furniture and equipment to support our increasing employee headcount.